 Vernazza: The Most Scenic Village

-Vernazza is frequently hailed as the most picturesque of Cinque Terre.
+Vernazza is frequently hailed as the most picturesque village.
 Its vibrant homes, narrow cobblestone streets, and scenic harbor draw crowds.
-The bustling main street leads straight to the harbor—perfect for relaxing and soaking in the views.
-Our family enjoyed following Rick Steves’ self-guided walking tour of Vernazza, which worked well for both adults and kids.
-From the dock, we took in the ruins of the 12th-century watchtower and the remains of Genoa’s shipbuilding past.
-Vernazza is also surrounded by terraced vineyards—a striking feature of the landscape.
+The bustling main street leads straight to the harbor.
+Our family followed Rick Steves’ self-guided walking tour, which worked well for both adults and kids.
+From the dock, we viewed the ruins of the 12th-century watchtower and the remains of Genoa’s shipbuilding past.

-For lunch, we escaped the harbor’s crowds by heading uphill to Pirasca Ittiturismo, where fresh seafood and pesto gnocchi delighted everyone.
-We followed with gelato at Gelateria Vernazza (the melon and chocolate flavors were family favorites) before exploring local artisan shops for keepsakes.
+For lunch, we escaped the harbor crowds by heading uphill to Pirasca Ittiturismo, where we enjoyed fresh seafood and pesto gnocchi.
+We followed this with gelato at Gelateria Vernazza (the melon and chocolate flavors were hits) before exploring local artisan shops for keepsakes.
 Whether you’re admiring views, sampling local cuisine, or wandering the terraces, Vernazza is unmissable.

 Corniglia: The Village We Missed

-Corniglia, dramatically perched on a cliff, was the only Cinque Terre village we didn’t visit.
-Reaching it involves climbing roughly 380 steps from the train station (with a shuttle available for those less inclined).
+Corniglia, dramatically perched on a cliff, was the only village we didn’t visit.
+Reaching it involves climbing roughly 380 steps from the train station, though a shuttle is available.
 Its relative inaccessibility means fewer crowds and a peaceful atmosphere.
-With tired kids and a boat tour planned, we skipped the climb, opting instead to view Corniglia’s scenic profile from the water.
-In hindsight, it may have been a lovely respite from the busier villages, and we hope to return one day to explore its streets
+With tired kids and a boat tour planned, we opted to view Corniglia’s scenic profile from the water instead.
+In hindsight, it may have been a lovely respite from the busier villages, and we hope to return one day.

 Manarola: Colorful Streets and Family Fun

-Manarola quickly became a family favorite for its vibrant streets and festive atmosphere.
-We enjoyed gelato at Gelateria Sorbetteria 5 Terre, watching both locals and visitors swimming and cliff-jumping in the harbor.
-A short, scenic walk brought us to the Manarola Overlook Viewpoint for panoramic vistas before letting the kids unwind at Parco giochi Punta Bonfiglio—a well-kept playground right by the viewpoint.
+Manarola quickly became a family favorite.
+We enjoyed gelato at Gelateria Sorbetteria 5 Terre while watching locals and visitors cliff-jump in the harbor.
+A short, scenic walk brought us to the Manarola Overlook Viewpoint for panoramic vistas.
+Right by the viewpoint is Parco giochi Punta Bonfiglio, a well-kept playground where the kids could finally unwind.

 If you’re visiting Cinque Terre with family, take the time to savor Manarola’s views, treats, and welcoming playgrounds.
 The bustling yet warm ambiance, paired with accessible strolls and delicious food, make this a must-stop for travelers with children.